vageeshs/nodejs-mongodb-restapi-trafficlight-training/README.md

 { "_id" : ObjectId("5f3e6d7bef2bbc7a88880f1d"), "lightId" : "3", "newState" : "1", "tStamp" : 1597926779306, "meta" : { "currState" : { "0" : 0, "1" : 1, "2" : 0, "3" : 0 } }, "__v" : 0 }

 Test to find light signal inconsistencies:
+NOTE: Early entries will not have the invalidState identified as we will not have data for all 4 directions in the beginning

 curl --header "Content-Type: application/json"   --request POST   --data '{ "query" : {"type" : "malfunction" , "startTime" : "2020-01-30", "endTime" : "2020-09-10"} }'   http://localhost:8080/api/lightstates/logs/search
 {
    "north":[
       {